pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 What are the parts of a quiz question?
 We need to know:

-* The actual question;
+* the actual question;
-* The three possible answers;
+* the three possible answers;
-* Something saying which answer is the correct one.
+* which answer is the correct one.

 To record all these things, we're going to use a Python feature called a *list*.
 This is very like a Scratch list, but more powerful in ways